siderolabs/talos/website/content/docs/v0.15/Guides/troubleshooting-control-plane.md

 ### Talos prints error `nodes "talos-default-master-1" not found`

-This error means that `kube-apiserver` is up, and control plane endpoint is healthy, but `kubelet` hasn't got its client certificate yet and wasn't able to register itself.
+This error means that `kube-apiserver` is up and the control plane endpoint is healthy, but the `kubelet` hasn't received its client certificate yet, and it wasn't able to register itself to Kubernetes.
+The Kubernetes controller manager (`kube-controller-manager`)is responsible for monitoring the certificate signing requests (CSRs) and issuing certificates for each of them.
+The kubelet is responsible for generating and submitting the CSRs for its associated node.

-For the `kubelet` to get its client certificate, following conditions should apply:
+For the `kubelet` to get its client certificate, then, the Kubernetes control plane must be healthy:

-* control plane endpoint is healthy (`kube-apiserver` is running)
-* bootstrap manifests got successfully deployed (for CSR auto-approval)
-* `kube-controller-manager` is running
+- the API server is running and available at the Kubernetes control plane endpoint URL
+- the controller manager is running and a leader has been elected

-CSR state can be checked with `kubectl get csr`:
+The states of any CSRs can be checked with `kubectl get csr`:

 ```bash
 $ kubectl get csr